eduardo3g/nubank-interface/README.md

 <br /><br />
 Now run `yarn start` to start the application.
 A new window will be opened on your default browser.
 <br /><br />
-Scan the QR Code on the left bottom side of the web page with you cellphone camera.
+Scan the QR Code on the left bottom side of the web page with your cellphone camera.
 <br /><br />
 A notification will appear on your cellphone screen, requesting you to open it on <b>Expo Client</b> app.
 <br /><br />